 Skip to Content

 A healthy savory butternut squash casserole sweetened with dried fruits and sweet potatoes, complemented by earthiness of brown and wild rice, and finished with balsamic notes.
-The recipe is naturally vegan and everyone will rave about it if you prepare it for your Thanksgiving dinner.
+Experience a harvest flavor explosion in every bite of this recipe creation.
+The butternut squash casserole is naturally vegan and everyone will rave about it if you prepare it for your Thanksgiving lunch or dinner.

-If you’re looking for butternut squash casserole recipes or for some roasted butternut squash and sweet potato recipes then you’re in the right place.
+If you’re on the hunt for delicious butternut squash casserole recipes or perhaps recipes combining roasted butternut squash and sweet potato, then you’ve landed in the perfect spot.

 Healthy Butternut Squash Casserole with sweet potatoes and rice finished with a sweet balsamic sauce, perfect as a side dish or meal.
 This vegan butternut squash casserole is easy to make and stores well.